embroidery-space/xsp-specs/ursa/oxs.md

 - `bscolor`: color.
 - `fontname` _by XSPro Platinum (DP Software)_: string - Specifies the font family (for example, `Cross Stitch Pro Platinum`) used to draw symbols of this color.

-All of these attributes except `color` are optional.
+All of these attributes except `color` are OPTIONAL.
-If the `color` attribute is missing, the application should replace it with the default color (see notes above) and notify the user about it so that they can fix the issue later.
+If the `color` attribute is missing, empty or `nil`, the application SHOULD replace it with the default color (see notes above) and notify the user about it so that they can fix the issue later.

 The `palette_item` element with index `0` (usually, the first one) always defines the cloth/fabric color.
 If the `index` attribute is not specified, the first `palette_item` in the palette is assumed to define the cloth/fabric color.